Wage Theft and Overtime Violations

 Attorneys Richard Schall and Patricia Barasch have handled numerous cases involving the misclassification of workers as “independent contractors” and numerous cases involving right to overtime compensation, including a major class action litigated over the course of several years on behalf of more than 100 highly skilled technical employees working for one of New Jersey’s largest corporations.
 That case is typical of our willingness to tackle the most complex legal issues in employment law and to take on any corporation no matter how large or how wealthy.

-If you believe your right to overtime pay may have been violated, please contact our firm by completing the on-line Questionnaire.
+If you believe your right to overtime pay may have been violated, please contact our firm by clicking on the link below, “Help Us Understand Your Case,” and completing the on-line Questionnaire.

 * In every year since 2014, the law firm of Schall & Barasch has been included in the Tier 1 list of best law firms in New Jersey practicing in the field of employment law on behalf of individuals.
 This list is compiled by U.S. News & World Report.
 A description of the selection methodology can be found at www.bestlawfirms.usnews.com/methodology.aspx.